Find answers, below, to the most frequently asked questions about the Jericho Prize for Children's Writing.

 How much text should I write?

-The number of pages in picture books can vary depending on the page size, layout and quantity of illustrations in the final published book, so it's easier to think in terms of word count:
+The number of pages in the final published book can vary depending on the page size, layout and quantity of illustrations, so it's easier to think in terms of word count:

 Can I enter self-published work?

 Yes.
-We welcome self-published titles produced from January 2021 onwards, but please send text-only versions of your book with all illustrations stripped out.
-If you submit your manuscript with illustrations, your entry will be ineligble.
+We welcome self-published titles produced from January 2022 onwards, but please send text-only versions of your book with all illustrations stripped out.
+If you submit your manuscript with illustrations, your entry will be ineligible.

 Who will read my manuscript?